SJHemmings/afasont/README.md

 ```
 chmod u+x run_afasont.sh
 ```
-* Open the run_afasont.sh with your prefered text editor and change the variables so they are paths to your short read fastq files, long read fastq folder, your conda directory and a working directory that you want the results to be placed in.
+* Open the run_afasont.sh file with your prefered text editor and change the variables so they are paths to your short read fastq files, long read fastq folder, your conda directory and a working directory that you want the results to be placed in.
 * Run script.